Understanding PCOS/PCOD: Causes, Symptoms, and Treatment Options 26/06/2024

 Polycystic Ovary Syndrome (PCOS) or Polycystic Ovary Disease (PCOD) is often associated with obesity or increased weight.
 It is debatable which condition causes the other, but they are often interconnected in multiple ways.
 PCOS can slow down metabolism, leading to increased weight gain.
 Weight can result in a rise in blood pressure, which can eventually compromise kidney function in the long run.
 Additionally, increased stress levels due to the heightened cortisol levels associated with PCOS can cause the body to store food as fat instead of metabolizing it.
 Additionally, this causes an increase in testosterone and prolactin levels, both of which can disrupt menstruation in females.

 The easiest and best way to manage this condition is to lead an active lifestyle, which involves engaging in various forms of physical activity such as exercising, walking, and performing routine tasks that require physical exertion.
 A simple brisk walk is a good way to start exercising, and usually, the preferred exercises for women with PCOS are high-impact, low-intensity exercises.
 Pilates, Tabata, and resistance training are the most common forms of such exercises.
 Exercising anywhere between 3-6 times a week is good enough depending on your condition.
-Experts recommend that individuals with PCOD should aim to walk 10000 steps per day, in addition to a 40-minute workout.
+Experts doctors in Kolkata recommend that individuals with PCOD should aim to walk 10000 steps per day, in addition to a 40-minute workout.
 When combined with a nutritious and balanced diet, the right type of physical activity can work wonders for one's health.
 Women with PCOD should aim to have a fibre-centric and protein-rich diet.
 Including whole grains, millet, and probiotics like curd in almost all meals is advisable.
 A diet rich in leafy vegetables containing iron, magnesium, and other minerals and vitamins such as thiamine, folic acid, and cobalamin can be very helpful.

 Wrapping Up